 Depending on the couple and their situation, Dr. Scheel may use varying methods in order to get couples on the right path.
 Some of the methods used are as follows:

-- Insight oriented psychotherapy – most useful where couples understand what their needs are and how they are camouflaging their needs or expressing them via arguments or disengagement.
-Helping couples speak the truth about their feelings, wants and desires is critical.
+- Insight-oriented psychotherapy – most useful where couples understand what their needs are and how they are camouflaging their needs or expressing them via arguments or disengagement.
+Helping couples speak the truth about their feelings, wants, and desires are critical.

 - Cognitive/behavioral treatment- issues are re-framed so that each person can understand the feelings and beliefs of their partner in order to gain acceptance that different perceptions and perspectives are valid.

 - Attachment Theory – enables couples to understand their “style” of attachment in relationships so that better understanding can occur in circumventing old patterns.
 For instance, if one partner has an avoidant attachment style they may retreat under duress leaving their partner feeling abandoned or anxious, particularly if the other partner has an ‘anxious attachment’ style.
 Couples can then learn how to understand and respond to each other styles in empathic ways.